Using credit wisely

 - Do you need to use the credit or do you want to?
 If you need to, you may have a personal finance problem and should seek free money and debt advice before you seek credit.
 If you want to, consider other ways that you could pay for it before you use credit because it will always cost you more if you use credit.

 - How will repay your debt, realistically?
 Before you apply for any credit, realistically work out how you will repay it.
-It is essential that you make allowances for extra demands on your finances, and understand any charges and interest that you will accrue if you cannot repay your credit as planned.
+It is essential that you make allowances for extra demands on your finances, and understand any charges and interest that you will accumulate if you cannot repay your credit as planned.